line72/sardines/tools/hex_grid/README.md

 http://www.nhc.noaa.gov/gccalc.shtml

-with a common longitude to compute a distance.
+with a common latitude to compute a distance.

-Lat1: 33.469196 N Lon1: 87.042746 W
+Lat1: 33.469196 N Lon1: 87 W
-Lat2: 33.469196 N Lon2: 86.559762 W
+Lat2: 33.469196 N Lon2: 86 W

-This gave me a distance of approximately 45km.
-If you are working with a different dataset, please modify the `build_hex_grid.py` and edit the `LON_IN_KM` variable.
-This variable indicates the distance in kilometers of our bounding box from east to west.
+This gave me a distance of approximately 93km.
+If you are working with a different dataset that is at a different latitude, please modify the `build_hex_grid.py` and edit the `LON_IN_KM` variable.
+This variable indicates the distance in kilometers of 1 unit of longitude at the desired latitude.

 ## Generating a Hex Grid